Type (biology): In botany

-Note that the word "type" appears in botanical literature as a part of some older terms that have no status under the ICN: for example a clonotype.
+The word "type" appears in botanical literature as a part of some older terms that have no status under the ICN: for example a clonotype.

 In zoology

 In zoological nomenclature, the type of a species or subspecies is a specimen or series of specimens.
 The type of a genus or subgenus is a species.
 The type of a suprageneric taxon (e.g., family, etc.) is a genus.
 Names higher than superfamily rank do not have types.
 A "name-bearing type" is a specimen or image that "provides the objective standard of reference whereby the application of the name of a nominal taxon can be determined."